Finnoy Travel - Travel Stories and Reviews

 What is a registered nurse?

-Registered nurses primarily administer medication and treatments, and they offer educational advice to patients.
+Registered nurses primarily administer medication and treatments and offer patients educational advice.
 They have more responsibilities than practical nurses, thus higher salaries.

 How much does a nurse earn in Finland?

-A practical nurse can earn about up to 2,860€ per month and a registered nurse can earn up to 3,250€.
-About 25% will be deducted from the gross salary which goes for payment of taxes and income-related earnings deductions.
+A practical nurse can earn up to 2,860€ per month, and a registered nurse can earn up to 3,250€.
+About 25% will be deducted from the gross salary, which will be used for income-related earnings deductions.

 What are the living costs in Finland?

-The living costs depend on your lifestyle but at least, you need at least 1,000 euros per month.
+The living costs depend on your lifestyle, but you need at least 1,000 euros monthly.

-How long are the paid vacations of nurses in Finland?
+How long are nurses paid for vacations in Finland?

 Where is the best place to be a nurse in Finland?

 It depends on your preferences.
-If you are a city-oriented person, then Helsinki is the only right place.
-If you like more countryside, there are many open positions in Lapland and the whole of Finland.
+If you are city-oriented, then Helsinki is the only right place.
+If you like the countryside, many open positions exist in Lapland and Finland.

 Are there many foreign nurses in Finland?

 Yes, there are.
-You will easily encounter other immigrants working as nurses almost anywhere in Finland.
+You will quickly encounter other immigrants working as nurses almost anywhere in Finland.

 Migrating to Finland as a Nurse - What to Expect?